 How do I get help?

-You will be required to provide QAI with certain personal details which are necessary for the DSPP to deliver its services.
+You will be required to provide QAI with certain personal details which are necessary for our advocates to deliver their services.
 All personal information is treated as strictly confidential.

 Kirra* is a young 17-year-old indigenous woman with intellectual disability who lives in a small town in regional Queensland.